dedupeio/dedupe/README.md

 $ make PREFIX=/usr/local/opt/openblas install # Make sure this matches the path above
 ```

-2. Clone and build NumPy making sure it knows where you just built OpenBLAS.
+#### Clone and build NumPy

+Make sure it knows where you just built OpenBLAS.
 This involves editing the site.cfg file within the NumPy source (see http://stackoverflow.com/a/14391693/1907889 for details).
-The paths that you’ll enter in there are relative to the ones use used in step one above.
+The paths that you’ll enter in there are relative to the ones used in step one above.

 The [Homebrew Science](https://github.com/Homebrew/homebrew-science) formulae also offer an OpenBLAS formula but as of this writing it [was still referencing](https://github.com/Homebrew/homebrew-science/blob/master/openblas.rb) the current release of OpenBLAS (0.2.8) which does not include a fix for [a bug](https://github.com/xianyi/OpenBLAS/issues/294) which is the whole reason this is necessary in the first place.
 Once that fix is rolled into a release and the Homebrew formula is updated, this will be a better approach to getting this setup.